Museum Valposchiavo

 Description

-Casa Tomé has over 650 years of local history.
-The modest, two-storey stone house with attached stable and hayloft has hardly changed over the centuries.
-Since approx. In the middle of the 18th century, no more substantial alterations and modernizations were carried out on it.
-For example, central heating and sanitary facilities are missing.
-Only cold water, the electric stove in the kitchen and the light in the Stüa and in the stable were installed.
+Casa Tomé embodies over 650 years of local history.
+This modest stone house, with two floors, with stable and barn attached, has remained virtually unchanged over the centuries.
+Since the mid-eighteenth century, it has not undergone substantial transformations: some minimal changes, but no modernization intervention, so much so that heating and toilets have never been installed.
+Only cold water and the electric stove in the kitchen and the light in the stüe and in the stable.

-The house reflects the modest demands and possibilities of the families who lived in it.
-This also applies to the last owners, the Tomé family.
-The sisters Luigia and Marina lived in the house until 1990.
-In 2002 it was acquired by the Ente Museo Poschiavino Foundation.
+The house has always reflected the modest needs and possibilities of the families who lived there, including those of the last owners, the Tomé family.
+The sisters Luigia and Marina lived there until 1990.
+In 2002 it was purchased by the Fondazione Ente Museo Poschiavino.

-In 2007, Casa Tomé was opened to the public as the second museum seat next to the Palazzo de Bassus-Mengotti.
-There are two faces of Poschiavo society: on the one hand, the rural reality that shaped life in the valley until the last decades of the 19th century, and on the other hand, the few wealthy families who contributed to shaping political, social and cultural life in Valposchiavo.
+In 2007 it was opened to the public as a second museum, next to the Palazzo de Bassus-Mengotti.
+The two faces of the Poschiavo society: on the one hand the rural reality that has characterized life in the valley until the last decades of the nineteenth century and on the other the fate of a few wealthy families who have contributed to shaping the fate of the political, social and cultural life of Valposchiavo.

 Opening hours